pooriajr/pooriar/_sections/tech.md

 ---
 heading: Tech
-subtitle: As it steadily consumes all.
+subtitle: Less is more
 ---

-I make websites and web applications with HTML, CSS, JS, and Ruby.

-Ruby on Rails is my favorite competitive advantage.
-Thanks DHH!🚂

-I use vim for text editing, so of course I had to tell you. 💁‍♀️
+I like using Ruby and Vim, and I do my best to keep things as simple as possible.